Excel VBA FileCopy Function

 Let me explain the code in detail for you.

-Then for the first variable, I have assigned the folder path from where it has to copy the file and the file name along with its file extension.
+Then, for the first variable, we have assigned the folder path from where it has to copy the file and its name along with its extension.

-Then for the formula FileCopy, I have supplied these variables instead of lengthy folder path strings.
+Then for the formula FileCopy, we have supplied these variables instead of lengthy folder path strings.

 FileCopy SourcePath, DestinationPath